Fully Adaptive Composition in Differential Privacy: Privacy Odometers

-Martingales offer strong, time-uniform concentration of measure properties.
-We present a full exposition on time-uniform concentration in Appendix~\ref{app:concentration} \citep{ville1939etude, howard2020line, howard2021unif}.
-For a martingale $(M_n)_{n \in \N}$ and confidence level $\delta > 0$, time-uniform concentration inequalities provide sequences of bounds $(U_n)_{n \in \N}$ satisfying $\P(\exists n \in \N : M_n > U_n) \leq \delta$.
-If $N$ is a stopping time, we additionally obtain the guarantee that $\P(M_N > U_N) \leq \delta$.
-This indicates that, if we can create a martingale from privacy loss, we can leverage time-uniform concentration to construct both filters and odometers.
-As such, let $(\calF_n(x))_{n \in \N}$ be the natural filtration generated by $(A_n(x))_{n \geq 1}$.
-If, for all $n$, $A_n$ is $(\epsilon_n, 0)$-pDP (we consider $\delta_n > 0$ later), we see that $(M_n)_{n \in \N}$ given by
+We construct our privacy odometers in Theorem \ref{thm:new_odometers}.
+Our technical centerpiece is time-uniform concentration inequalities for martingales \citep{ville1939etude, howard2020line, howard2021unif}.
+For a martingale $(M_n)_{n \in \N}$ and confidence level $\delta > 0$, time-uniform concentration inequalities provides bounds $(U_n)_{n \in \N}$ satisfying $\P(\exists n \in \N : M_n > U_n) \leq \delta$.
+Thus, if we can create a martingale from privacy loss, we can use time-uniform concentration to construct odometers.
+Our proof first considers the case where each $A_n$ is $(\epsilon_n, 0)$-pDP and the \emph{privacy loss martingale} $(M_n)_{n \in \N}$ ~\citep{dwork2010boosting} is given by $M_0 = 0$ and: {